mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox/overview.md

 ### Filtering Options

-To search or filter options, users can use either an `hsi-ui-editable-textbox` or an `hsi-ui-ng-form-editable-textbox` in place of the `hsi-ui-textbox`.
+To search or filter options, users can use an `hsi-ui-editable-textbox` in place of the `hsi-ui-textbox`.

 These textboxes will emit the value of the input field through the `valueChanges` event.
 Users can then filter the options in the listbox based on this value.